-There is also, in line with global trends, a rise in digital nomads and remote workers who may specialise in certain skillsets to assist in marketing.
+There is also, in line with global trends, a rise in digital nomads and remote workers who may specialise in certain skill sets to assist in targeted marketing and strategising.

 Many companies offer Facebook and other social media marketing packages – to maximise exposure of your business.

 According to reports, the total number of active Internet users in the Kingdom, including both mobile internet and fixed internet stands at 15.8 million in 2019, which equals about 98.5% of the population.
 (The data does vary depending on reports).